 Some people are able to take KMP I and II back-to-back during the same week.

-Enterprise Services Planning (ESP) is a five-day training program.
+Enterprise Services Planning (ESP) is a five-day program.
 It is broken into modules appropriate for executive, product management and other audiences.

 Executive strategy topics are covered largely in the first two days.
 Quantitative, technical topics are loaded towards the end.

 The week-long Kanban Coaching Professional (KCP) Masterclass is the most advanced part of the Kanban curriculum, taught until 2017 only by the Kanban pioneer David J Anderson.
-Alexei is now one of the handful who can teach it.
+Alexei is now one of the handful who can deliver it.
 The Masterclass focuses on the skills of experts, coaches and change agents leading improvement and change in complex situations arising in modern enterprises.

 Public classes: regularly in Toronto and occasionally in other cities in North America and Europe.
 Please check the current schedule of upcoming training classes and events.
-Please also write and let us know if you'd like a "Kanban Training Week" in your city.
+Please also write and let us know if you'd like a "Kanban Week" in your city.

-Lean Kanban University's (LKU) training curriculum and teaching methods were created through collaboration of leading experts and evolved through thousands of training classes and Kanban implementations in many companies in various industries worldwide.
+Lean Kanban University's (LKU) curriculum and methods were created through collaboration of leading experts and evolved through thousands of training classes and Kanban implementations in many companies in various industries worldwide.
 This worldwide learning network of Kanban trainers and coaches outlearns and overtakes the smartest individual expert (not to mention do-it-yourselvers).
 Thus, the Lean Kanban University mark signifies the collective wisdom accumulated over the years: how to approach practical problems, what works, what doesn’t – in the business environment, in the workplace, and in the training room.

-“Kanban training with Alexei” offers additional advantages.
+“Kanban with Alexei” offers additional advantages.
 Bring their difficult questions and difficult problems and get some practical advice on what to do about them.
 Alexei a lot of experience with Kanban in various industries industries, such as e-commerce, insurance, software, hardware, and biotechnology.
 The services “kanbanized” by these companies with his help are as diverse as accounting, clinical research, courseware, sales and marketing, besides software development and IT operations.
-The teaching is mostly free from assumptions that would only be true in one industry, one type of professional service, in one geographical or cultural context, or for companies of a certain size.
+The advice is mostly free from assumptions that would only be true in one industry, one type of professional service, in one geographical or cultural context, or for companies of a certain size.
 Alexei has contributed to the development of the Kanban over the years and continues to do so.